aryainjas/Microllect/README.md

 USE IT FOR WALLET RECOVERY!
 # If you liked the Document or The project itself , Please give it a star

+# CHALLENGE : an obfuscated Microllect file
+# Don't buy it , HACK IT!
+Can you decrypt the obfuscated python file?

+The decrypted file will reveal a the source code with instructions on how to use it

+Happy hacking!

 # Microllect
 ```